RestorationsSOS.com - Fire and Water Damage Restoration

 Step 1 – Cleaning Books

 Gently remove the books from the water.
 Do not open or close them and do not remove the covers.
 Remember to prioritize salvage order by the book value or by bindings and covers types.
-For example: leather, parchment and vellum bindings will distort and disintegrate faster and therefore must get top priority.
+For example: leather, parchment and vellum bindings will distort and disintegrate faster and, therefore, must get top priority.

 Contaminated or Dirty Water